shrey45/Secret-Bluetooth-Compartment/README.md

 ---

 Our time with the code was litteraly a rollercoaster ride.
 We had times that we felt that we were almost done, but we stumbled upon a huge problem right after.
 Sometimes, it felt like we couldn't even get past the most basic things.
+At some points, we struggled to get code just uploading to the board(hit the reset button), and we took at least 2 weeks searching for an app that can send inputs via BLE.
+We actually started with NFC, but then realized we bought a board that had an NFC chip on it, and not a reader, so that was an obstacle we created on ourselves and that probably wasted a good bit of time.
 Eventually though, the code issue was solved.

+Here are some tips for starting any project:

+#### Project Tips

+1. Research properly - Make aure you know about 90% of everything in your project.
+It's not possible to knwo EVERYTHING that you will need, because problems will arise and you'll have to work around it, but have a really good sense of it.
+2. Read electronic parts' documentation - This is very helpful.
+You can understand all about the board, and most of the features.
+3. Read carefully - This goes back to the research.
+Just because you see one word that you were looking for, doesn't mean it's exactly what you're looking for.
+Read on to make sure it isn't some other thing that would be kind of useless for your work(Kind of like if you see a sign for lemonade, but they wrote "no lemons were harmed in the making" in fine print, so you basically just wasted 50 cents on yellow colored water)
+4. Whenever you're testing code and using your board, remember - *NEVER RUN A 9V BATTERY THROUGH YOUR NANO, IT WILL GET FRIED*(backed by real life evidence).

-Here are some tips for working with Bluetooth, or any new complicated feature.
+Here are some tips for working with Bluetooth, or any new complicated feature:

 #### Tips for Bluetooth(or any new things you're trying out)